Jackson Hole “Labor Markets in Transition: Demographics, Productivity, and Macroeconomic Policy."

 About the Jackson Hole Economic Policy Symposium

 The Federal Reserve Bank of Kansas City’s Economic Policy Symposium in Jackson Hole, Wyoming, is one of the longest-standing central banking conferences in the world.
-The event brings together economists, financial market participants, academics, U.S. government representatives, and news media to discuss long-term policy issues of mutual concern.Â
+This prestigious event brings together economists, financial market participants, academics, U.S. government representatives, and news media to discuss long-term policy issues of mutual concern.

 Central bankers